mikekchar/df-invisible-gs/README.md

 At some point in the future, I'll try to describe out to figure out what you need to draw.

-## Unresolved questions

-  - Should the top level directory be called `vanilla`?
-How does this work?
-  - Should I update the `ID` in the `info.txt` files?
-Where are these referenced?
-  - Can we set this up as a mod?

 ## TODO